chemerisuk/better-dom/README.md

 #### Callback systems are brittle
-The library doesn't use callback arrays, so any event listener can't break another one (read the [nice article](http://dean.edwards.name/weblog/2009/03/callbacks-vs-events/) for additional details).
+The library doesn't use callback arrays, so any event listener can't break another one (read a [nice article](http://dean.edwards.name/weblog/2009/03/callbacks-vs-events/) for additional details).

 ## Easy localization
-Multilanguage support is often required for a DOM extension. `DOM.importStrings` allows to add a localized string which may be displayed in a html element using `data-i18n` attribute with an appropriate key.
+Multilanguage support is often required for an extension. `DOM.importStrings` allows to add a localized string which may be displayed in a html element using `data-i18n` attribute with the appropriate key.

 You can use parametrized strings via special `{param}` substrings and appropriate `data-*` attributes.